DiarmuidLeahy/NavWell-API/README.md

 ## Requirements and Dependencies

 ### Software
 The steps outlined below are for a Windows 64-bit machine.
 The process will vary on other configurations.
 Download each of the following tools and following the installation instructions.
+(Ignore any warnings)

   - [Node.js v6.11.0](https://nodejs.org/dist/v6.11.0/node-v6.11.0-x64.msi "Latest version")
   - [Python v2.7.13](https://www.python.org/ftp/python/2.7.13/python-2.7.13.msi "Legacy version")